kamstrup/fn/README.md

 * fn.GoErr(seq, numTasks, FuncMapErr) -- or some version of fn.Go() with cancellation and error handling.
 * Seq.Last() maybe?
 * Set, Assoc are just straight type wrappers.
 Make it public API like for Array and String?
-* A small IO package "fnio" to help walking an io.Reader as a Seq[[]byte], and same for writing?
 * A small JSON package "fnjson" to help reading and writing Seqs of JSON objects
 * MergeSort[T any](FuncLess[T], seqs ...
 Seq[T]) Seq[T] -- lazy merge sorting of pre-sorted Seqs
 * Tuple[S,T] as Seq[any]? (we have to do "any" bc the types S!=T)